Hulk Hogan

 Hulk Hogan with his first wife

-In 2010, Hulk married for the second time.
+In 2010, Hulk walked down the aisle again.
 His new bride was American makeup artist Jennifer McDaniel.
-They dated for about two years before getting engaged.
+The couple dated for about two years before getting engaged.

 Hulk Hogan and Jennifer McDaniel